 Logging

 Severity filtering is the familiar threshold model.
 Scope filtering is the powerful part — because each log line is tagged with a dotted scope like authentication.login or entity.create, you can silence entire subsystems or zoom in on exactly one while debugging, without touching code.
+On top of that, every request gets a server-generated x-request-id that appears in the access log, error log and authorization decisions — grep one id and you have the request's whole story.

 Severity level#